brentd09/AZ040Labs/README.md

 ## Prepare labs before starting
-- A Firewall (SVR1) and Missing CRL (DC1) issues in the lab machines prevents some labs from running correctly
+- Firewall (on LON-SVR1) and Missing CRL (on LON-DC1) issues in the lab machines prevents some labs from running correctly
 - After building a new lab run this fix script below from the LON-CL1 lab machine.<br>
   ```PowerShell
   Invoke-Command -ComputerName LON-SVR1 -ScriptBlock {